Use campaign priority for Shopping campaigns

 To use the campaign priority setting, you first need to Create a Shopping campaign.

 Remember campaign priority is only important if you have multiple Shopping campaigns that promote the same product.
+Campaign priority is not compatible with Showcase Shopping ads.

 How it works